 There is one parallel, First Day Issue inserted 1:24 packs.
-There is also, Members Only and Super Teams NBA Finals parallels that were available via mail order.
+There are also, Members Only and Super Teams NBA Finals parallels that were available via mail order.

 This rookie card of our featured HOF’er can be found in Series 2 packs.
 A great portrait photo placed on a rough-edged white border.
-A great looking Draft Pick logo at lower left really adds a nice highlight to the overall design.
+A great-looking Draft Pick logo at the lower left really adds a nice highlight to the overall design.
 The card back is well balanced and creative.
 There is one parallel, Spectralight is inserted 1:4 packs.

 This borderless action photo of Jason Kidd can be found in Series 2 packs of the Fleer Ultra brand.
 A hobby favorite due to the classic Ultra Rookie logo placed at the lower left.
 High gloss and sturdy card stock make these durable but they are known to chip along the edges.

 Perhaps Kidd is shown in practice gear or there are licensing issues that prevent Fleer from showing Kidd in his team uniform, not sure.
 The card back gives us no commentary because it seems that the photos were the focus.
 There are no parallels in this set.

 Found in Series 1 packs, the thin card stock, dark edges can make it challenging to find mint copies.
 Fantastic photography as Mr. Kidd appears to be answering questions at a press conference.